AlexisBalzano/ARAS/ReadMe.txt

 ##Changelog

+v3.6.0 Optimised assignement code:
+      - Assignement error should now be resolved

 v3.5.0 Addition of Setting window + Minor UI rework
       - Addition of setting window making the user able to add/modify airports' runway data via the interface
       - Addition of a loading screen as well as an error screen if backend happens to fail (unlikely but if occurs, send me a message)